Advanced Clinical Practice

 Alternative Guide to Postgraduate Funding

-The University of Edinburgh subscribes to a funding database specifically for those looking for funding to support postgraduate studies.
-The guide contains a huge database of funding opportunities, comprehensive guidance and tools to help you prepare a winning grant application including.
+The Alternative Guide to Postgraduate Funding contains a huge database of funding opportunities, comprehensive guidance and tools to help you prepare a winning grant application.

 Scholarship information